chutrunganh/Blockchain-and-Applications-IT4527E/Lab_03/README.md

 2. **Import Test Account:**
    - Click on the account icon in MetaMask
    - Select "Import Account"
    - Enter one of the private keys from Step 1 when you run the `npm run node` command.
-For exammple, in my case I will copy the first private key:
+For example, in my case I will copy the first private key:
      ```
      0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
      ```